Spinning the Reel

 Picture

 Ask just about anyone and they’ll tell you that they want to do the right thing.
 An instinct for altruism is natural but it doesn’t always come from the purest place.
 Plenty of times good deeds and kind words are as much about self preservation as they are about real impact.
 As the most insidious voices have grown louder in the the last few years, so too have the performative ones denouncing them.
-With his directorial debut, When You Finish Saving the World, Jesse Eisenberg has a little fun with performative wokeness.
+With his directorial debut, When You Finish Saving the World, Jesse Eisenberg has a little fun with performative allyship.

 Read More